Getting to Barcelona was much easier than leaving. Well, to be completely accurate, it was so easy for Mimi to leave that she did it twice!

 In a stroke of luck and mercy, a lady passing by saw Mimi’s predicament, spoke enough English to get the story, and took pity on her.
 She knew who our host was and was nice enough to go find him.
 Our host Zlatan, this unknown saint of a lady, and Mimi proceed to carry all of our stuff up the one hundred plus stairs to our new home.
 But wait it gets worse.

 There’s no food or water in the new apartment, she hasn’t eaten anything all day, and after a long day of traveling and all that she’s been through, she needs to go to the store.
 The store is about a half mile away down the hill.
 Which isn’t so bad until she had to walk back uphill carrying food and bottles of water, with the flu.
-The Skype call I got from her that evening was…. not pleasant.
 But wait it gets worse.

 Meanwhile, I’m still at the airport back in Barcelona trying to find a way to get the cats and myself to Dubrovnik as quickly as possible.
 It was then that I learned that the airline rules state, that it’s one pet per passenger and the next available flight that I can get, that allows pets, is in three days.
 Figuring I needed to get online with my laptop to figure this all out, I grab the cats and catch a taxi.
 I find a pet friendly hotel and check in with two cats and the clothes on my back for what will be a three day stay.
 I put the cats in the room, caught another taxi to a pet store, and bought cat litter and cat food.
 I then race back to the hotel to get the cats set up before they have an accident.
 They’ve already been in their carrier for hours and they are not happy.
 I break out the laptop and futilely start my search for any option faster than the three days I’m being told I will have to wait.
 There’s not a ton of flights going to Dubrovnik at that time of year and there’s even less that will allow pets.
 After several more calls from the hotel to the airline, I’m now faced with either taking two solo flights with one cat at a time or asking Mimi to fly back to Barcelona to make the trip with me.
 Again.

 This might be a good time to mention that she hates to fly.
-She does it because she’s a trooper, and airports have whiskey, but she really hates to fly.
+She does it because she wants to see the world, and airports have whiskey, but she really hates to fly.
 After our Skype conversation I was going to take the solo trip twice so that she wouldn’t have to get on another airplane. (two since it would be round trip) But we also didn’t like the idea of her being sick in a new place with no one to take care of her.
 She ended up flying back to Barcelona, still sick, where I pampered her with anything she wanted and did the best nurse impersonation I could manage.
-After two days of anything she wanted and some much-needed sleep, she felt a little better.
+After two days of some much-needed sleep, she felt a little better.
 We finally managed to board a flight with our two cats and flew to Dubrovnik, where I promised her that we would never travel separately from each other again.